 - It must be repeated five times by you.

-In conclusions, how to perform the best exercises for strengthening the lower back:
+In conclusion, how to perform the best exercises for strengthening the lower back:

 Do these exercises regularly, and in no time, you will become a powerful lower back machine!
-Strong core muscles make regular movement more comfortable and improve your posture and protect your lower back muscles.
+Strong core muscles make regular movement more comfortable, improve your posture, and protect your lower back muscles.